Transphobia in the United States: Violent incidents and threats

 In June 2022, a drag brunch in Arlington, Texas was targeted by alleged Proud Boys, as was a California library that same month.
 At the San Francisco Bay Area event, "The [Proud Boys] were described as extremely aggressive with a threatening violent demeanor causing people to fear for their safety."
 The Proud Boys may have been tipped off by Libs of TikTok.

 In July 2022, a cafe in Chicago that was planning to host a drag performance was vandalized.
 Libs of TikTok was also involved in a campaign to target Jewish summer camps in California that accepted transgender children.
 The camps had to take additional "steps to ensure security."

 In the same month, 20-year-old transgender man Noah Ruiz was assaulted by three men while camping in Camden, Ohio.
 After being advised to use the women's restroom, despite identifying as male, he was angrily confronted by a woman in the bathroom before she stormed out.
 Upon exiting, he was approached by three men, who proceeded to beat him up while reportedly using homophobic slurs.
-When Preble County sheriff's deputies arrived, Ruiz was arrested for "disorderly conduct and obstructing official business"; The Preble Country Sheriff claimed they weren't aware of the assault, and that Ruiz was highly intoxicated and belligerent.
+When Preble County sheriff's deputies arrived, Ruiz was arrested for "disorderly conduct and obstructing official business"; The Preble Country Sheriff claimed they were not aware of the assault, and that Ruiz was highly intoxicated and belligerent.
 Ruiz was able to file an assault report with the sheriff's office, demanding the men to be held accountable.